Miiskulin/ComandaDigital/README.md

 Hello World!
-I'm working with my goup on this digital command project for my P.O.O discipline.
+I'm working with my teammate on this digital command project for my P.O.O discipline.
 Enjoy it!